alexshtf/alexshtf.github.io/_posts/2024-05-19-BernsteinCalibration.md

 We can see that our classifier produced scores approximately between -2 and 2 on the calibration set, and the best-fit piecewise constant function has 118 "jumps".

 There are two interesting observations we can make.
 First, a piecewise-constant function can harm ranking and classification, since it's not strictly increasing by definition.
-Two samples having different, but nearby scores might be mapped to the same score.
+Two samples having different, but nearby scores might be mapped to the same output.
 Second, the number of jumps may become large as the size of the calibration data-set increases.
 This means that inference may also become expensive, since computing $$\omega(y)$$ requires performing a lookup for the interval $$y$$ belongs to.
 So can we do better?

 # Calibration with Bernstein polynomials